ate47/atian-cod-tools/README.md

 ## Credits

 - Serious's t8-compiler for some opcodes, it fasted up the process of understanding the internal game functions.
+Also for the childthread operator syntax.